workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 The inclusion of ions in a group is defined by the standard deviation of the Gaussian model, called bandwidth.
 This parameter has a large weight on the resulting matrix.
 It must be chosen according to the quality of the chromatography.
 To be valid, the number of ions in a group must be greater than a given number of samples.
-Either a percentage of the total number of samples or an absolute value of samples can be given.
+Either a percentage of the total number of samples or an absolute number of samples can be given.
 This is defined by the user.

 > ### {% icon hands_on %} Hands-on: xcms groupChromPeaks (group)
 >